rcardin/value-classes/README.md

 case class Product(code: String, description: String)
 ```

-So, every product is represented by a `code`, some alphanumerics bar-code, and a `description`.
+So, every product is represented by a `code` (which can mean some barcode), and a `description`.
 So far, so good.
 Now, we want to implement a repository that retrieves products from a persistent store, and we want to allow our users to search by `code` and by `description`:

 ```scala
 trait ProductRepository {